sfaragy/sfaragy/README.md

-# Hi there, I'm MD Soliman Faragy 👋
+# Hi there, I'm Soliman Faragy 👋

 I'm a passionate **Full-Stack Software Engineer** and **Machine Learning / Brain-Computer Interface Researcher** with over 6 years of experience.
 I thrive on developing innovative solutions and navigating quick learning curves.